Skip to content

 CERTIFICATE = "certificate"

-Now we create the SecurityContext dataclass that carries security information throughout our system.
-This context ensures every operation has proper security oversight:
+Create the SecurityContext dataclass that carries security information throughout the system, ensuring every operation has proper security oversight:

 @dataclass